navikt/kafka-codelab/README.md

 }
 ```

+## Assignment: Kafka consumer

-2. Create a kafka consumer that reads the 'dice-rolls' topic and prints each received message (key and value) to console.
+Create a kafka consumer that reads the 'dice-rolls' topic and prints each received message (key and value) to console.
-    - You can either create your own consumer class from scratch or base it on the example below
+* You can either create your own consumer class from scratch or base it on the example below
-    - If you get stuck there is a proposed solution in the kafkacodelab project (no.nav.kafkacodelab.DiceRollConsumer)
+* If you get stuck there is a proposed solution in the kafkacodelab project (no.nav.kafkacodelab.DiceRollConsumer)

 ```@java
 public class DiceRollConsumer {